gwenknight/gwenknight.github.io/_pages/about.md

 Skills Development
 Fellowship](https://www.mrc.ac.uk/skills-careers/fellowships/).

-My [research](https://gwenknight.github.io/research/) mainly focuses how to use mathematical modelling to better understand and hence improve the design of interventions against antibiotic resistance.
+My [research](https://gwenknight.github.io/research/) focuses on how to use mathematical modelling to better understand and hence improve the design of interventions against antibiotic resistance.
 During my fellowship, I will explore heterogeneity in antibiotic resistance, with a main focus